'Code red for humanity' | UN climate change report issues dire warning

 The authoritative Intergovernmental Panel on Climate Change (IPCC) report, which calls climate change clearly human-caused and “unequivocal,” makes more precise and warmer forecasts for the 21st century than it did last time it was issued in 2013.

 Each of five scenarios for the future, based on how much carbon emissions are cut, passes the more stringent of two thresholds set in the 2015 Paris climate agreement.
-World leaders agreed then to try to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) since the late 19th century because problems mount quickly after that.
-The limit is only a few tenths of a degree hotter than now because the world has already warmed nearly 1.1 degrees Celsius (2 degrees Fahrenheit) in the past century and a half.
+World leaders agreed then to try to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) above levels in the late 19th century because problems mount quickly after that.
+The world has already warmed nearly 1.1 degrees Celsius (2 degrees Fahrenheit) since then.

-Under each scenario, the report said, the world will cross the 1.5 degrees Celsius warming mark in the 2030s, earlier than some past predictions.
+Under each scenario, the report said, the world will cross the 1.5-degree-Celsius warming mark in the 2030s, earlier than some past predictions.
 Warming has ramped up in recent years, data shows.

+“Our report shows that we need to be prepared for going into that level of warming in the coming decades.
+But we can avoid further levels of warming by acting on greenhouse gas emissions,” said report co-chair Valerie Masson-Delmotte, a climate scientist at France’s Laboratory of Climate and Environment Sciences at the University of Paris-Saclay.

-In three scenarios, the world will also likely exceed 2 degrees Celsius (3.6 degrees Fahrenheit) over pre-industrial times — the other, less stringent Paris goal — with far worse heat waves, droughts and flood-inducing downpours “unless deep reductions in carbon dioxide and other greenhouse gas emissions occur in the coming decades,” the report said.
+In three scenarios, the world will also likely exceed 2 degrees Celsius (3.6 degrees Fahrenheit) over pre-industrial times — the less stringent Paris goal — with far worse heat waves, droughts and flood-inducing downpours unless there are deep emissions cuts, the report said.

+With crucial international climate negotiations coming up in Scotland in November, world leaders said the report is causing them to try harder to cut carbon pollution.
+U.S. Secretary of State Anthony Blinken called it “a stark reminder."

-The 3,000-plus-page report from 234 scientists said warming is already accelerating sea level rise, shrinking ice and worsening extremes such as heat waves, droughts, floods and storms.
+The 3,000-plus-page report from 234 scientists said warming is already accelerating sea level rise and worsening extremes such as heat waves, droughts, floods and storms.
 Tropical cyclones are getting stronger and wetter, while Arctic sea ice is dwindling in the summer and permafrost is thawing.
 All of these trends will get worse, the report said.

 For example, the kind of heat wave that used to happen only once every 50 years now happens once a decade, and if the world warms another degree Celsius (1.8 degrees Fahrenheit), it will happen twice every seven years, the report said.

-As the planet warms, places will get hit more not just by extreme weather but by multiple climate disasters that occur simultaneously, the report said.
+As the planet warms, places will get hit more not just by extreme weather but by multiple climate disasters at once, the report said.
 That’s like what’s now happening in the Western U.S., where heat waves, drought and wildfires compound the damage, Mearns said.
+Extreme heat is also driving massive fires in Greece and Turkey.

 The world is “locked in” to 15 to 30 centimeters (6 to 12 inches) of sea level rise by mid-century, said report co-author Bob Kopp of Rutgers University.

+Scientists have issued this message for more than three decades, but the world hasn't listened, said United Nations Environment Program Executive Director Inger Andersen.

+For the first time, the report offers an interactive atlas for people to see what has happened and may happen to where they live.

 Nearly all of the warming that has happened on Earth can be blamed on emissions of heat-trapping gases such as carbon dioxide and methane.
-At most, natural forces like the sun or simple randomness can explain one- or two-tenths of a degree of warming, the report said.
+At most, natural forces or simple randomness can explain one- or two-tenths of a degree of warming, the report said.

-In a way, the world can stay at the 1.5-degree threshold with extreme and quick emission cuts, but even then, warming would hit 1.5 degrees in a decade, rise a tad and then come back down, said co-author Maisia Rojas Corrada, director of the Center for Climate and Resilience Research in Chile.

-While calling the report “a code red for humanity,” United Nations Secretary-General Antonio Guterres kept a sliver of hope that world leaders could still somehow prevent 1.5 degrees of warming, which he said is “perilously close.”
+While calling the report “a code red for humanity,” U.N.
+Secretary-General Antonio Guterres kept a sliver of hope that world leaders could still somehow prevent 1.5 degrees of warming, which he said is “perilously close.”

+Alok Sharma, the president of the upcoming climate negotiations in Scotland, urged leaders to do more so they can “credibly say that we have kept 1.5 degrees alive.”

 “Anything we can do to limit, to slow down, is going to pay off,” Tebaldi said.
 “And if we cannot get to 1.5, it’s probably going to be painful, but it’s better not to give up.”

-“We are a lot less likely to get lucky and end up with less warming than we thought.
-We won’t be able to meet Paris Agreement goals without rapid near-term reductions in our emissions,” Hausfather said.
+“We are a lot less likely to get lucky and end up with less warming than we thought,” Hausfather said.
 “At the same time, the odds of ending up in a much worse place than we expected if we do reduce our emissions are notably lower.”

-The report said ultra-catastrophic disasters, commonly called “tipping points,” like ice sheet collapses and the abrupt slowdown of ocean currents are “low likelihood” but cannot be ruled out.
+The report also said ultra-catastrophic disasters — commonly called “tipping points,” like ice sheet collapses and the abrupt slowdown of ocean currents — are “low likelihood” but cannot be ruled out.
 The much talked-about shutdown of Atlantic ocean currents, which would trigger massive weather shifts, is something that’s unlikely to happen in this century, Kopp said.

-The report “provides a strong sense of urgency to do even more,” said Jane Lubchenco, the White House deputy science adviser.
+A "major advance” in the understanding of how fast the world warms with each ton of carbon dioxide emitted allowed scientists to be far more precise in the scenarios in this report, Mason-Delmotte said.

-In a new move, scientists emphasized how cutting airborne levels of methane, a powerful but short-lived gas that has soared to record levels, could help curb short-term warming.
+In a new move, scientists emphasized how cutting airborne levels of methane — a powerful but short-lived gas that has soared to record levels — could help curb short-term warming.
+Lots of methane the atmosphere comes from leaks of natural gas, a major power source.
+Livestock also produces large amounts of the gas, a good chunk of it in cattle burps.

-More than 100 countries have made informal pledges to achieve “net zero” human-caused carbon dioxide emissions sometime around mid-century, which will be a key part of climate negotiations this fall in Scotland.
+More than 100 countries have made informal pledges to achieve “net zero” human-caused carbon dioxide emissions sometime around mid-century, which will be a key part of the negotiations in Scotland.
 The report said those commitments are essential.

 “It is still possible to forestall many of the most dire impacts,” Barrett said.